learn-co-curriculum/fewpjs-introducing-the-dom-and-just-enough-javascript/README.md

 6. Explain that JavaScript can compare things
 7. Explain that JavaScript has `collections`
 8. Explain that JavaScript is object-oriented
-9. Explain that JavaScript is has `loops`
+9. Explain that JavaScript has `loops`
 10. Explain that JavaScript `logs` with `console.log`

 ## Explain the JavaScript / DOM Relationship